juanjosegarciaripoll/gnus-nnmaild/README.md

 ## Caveats

+This software is really experimental and still in beta stage.
+I am using it locally in my own computer, but there is no warranty that it will not wipe out your entire Maildir spool.

 The backend should not access the mail spool while it is being updated by other programs.
 I suggest you configure Gnus to call `mbsync` or `offlineimap` prior to checking for new messages.